Is sparkling water safe?

 A 2007 study in the International Journal of Paediatric Dentistry showed that flavoured sparkling water can have a pH as low as 2.7, which is far below the safe pH level and equivalent to the erosive power of orange juice.

 Most dentists will say that the best beverage to drink for your oral health is fluoridated water, but sparkling water seems to present a minimal risk, as long as it is unflavoured.
-To keep your teeth as healthy as possible, the ADA recommends swapping sugary beverages for sparkling water, but not replacing regular, fluoridated water with sparkling water.
+To keep your teeth as healthy as possible, the ADA recommends swapping sugary beverages for carbonated water, but not replacing regular, fluoridated water with carbonated water.

 The following advice goes for sparkling water and all carbonated or sugary beverages.